List of birds of the Galápagos Islands

-This list of birds recorded in the Galápagos Islands includes species documents from the Galápagos Islands of Ecuador, where 185 species have been documented as of February 2019.
-Of them, 31 are endemic, three nest only in the Galápagos, and virtually the entire population of a fourth nests there.
+This list of birds recorded in the Galápagos Islands includes species recorded in the Galápagos Islands of Ecuador, where 190 species have been documented as of March 2025.
+Of them, 30 are endemic (one of which is extinct), four nest only in the Galápagos, and virtually the entire population of a fifth nests there.
 Seventeen endemic subspecies are noted.
-In addition, 85 of the species are accidental, five were introduced to the islands, and five are domesticated.
+In addition, 65 of the species are accidental and 11 were introduced to the islands, four of which are domesticated.

 Unless otherwise noted, this list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) are those of the South American Classification Committee (SACC) of the American Ornithological Society.

 The following tags are used to define several categories of occurrence.
 Untagged species are common non-endemic residents, migrants, or seasonal visitors.